amacgown00/Portfolio/Retrospective.md

 When I tell people I work at Thermo Fisher Scientific, they pause, look up, and say, "Thermo Fisher...I think I know what they do.
 They make...lab equipment?"
 I immediately say "Yes, you're absolutely correct."
 People across the world have likely heard of Thermo Fisher but even those within the life sciences industry have trouble characterizing the company as an entity3.
 In essence, Thermo Fisher is a major supplier to the Biotech, Pharmaceutical, Clinical Research, and Medical Device industries made possible by constant acquisitions.
 They have a broad range of offerings from analytical testing instruments, DNA sequencing, buffers and media, and even specialized single use bags for products to be packaged in.
 Because they had existed for years prior, each business has its own legacy training program.
 Two years ago, Thermo Fisher made the decision to harmonize training across the business units by implementing SuccessFactors Learning Management System (SFLMS).
 Before the implementation, my site was at 80% training compliance.
 After the implementation, we are only 25% compliant.
 Despite those numbers, only 25% of individual trainings are late.
 SFLMS is an industry standard for training, and I have been exposed to other companies with a more effective setup.
 I have interviewed a Quality Analyst, the training coordinator, managers, and users at my site.
 I have also interacted with SFLMS as a user, SFLMS Admin, and the legacy training system.
 Based on their input, this retrospective is my assessment of the implementation of SFLMS to production processes and what I would have done differently.

 ## Personas
 - users - site level.
 Actions: - Users online need to open trainings, watch videos, read documents, sign up for training, access old training content, take quizzes, request extensions.
+Access rights: user
 = managers - site level.
 Actions: same as users, assign trainings, extend, unlock tests, remove trainings, see user completion status, perform 3-year training review.
+Access rights: manager
 - site Training Coordinators - same as managers, create curriculums, add content, add links, pull training metrics, show completion during audits.
+Access rights: SFLMS Admin
 - division quality Assurance - Project manage the integration, work with the Human Resources and Technology Group to design the interface, get input from the training coordinators at each site, provide training coordinator support, launch information about new features.
+Access rights: SFLMS Admin
-- huamn resources technology team - work with the software package to implement platform, integrate APIs from associated systems (Workday, OCPLM, etc.)
+- Human resources technology team -  corporate, work with the software package to implement platform, integrate APIs from associated systems (Workday, OCPLM, etc.)

 ## Problems